adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-five.md

 hold your program, but will probably create other containers to hold your program's dependencies; for example, if your program uses a MySql database, you'll want to run MySql inside its own container.
-Containers can communicate with one another in the same way that different programs commicate with one another--via the same protocols and over the same ports.
+Containers can communicate with one another in the same way that different programs communicate with one another--via the same protocols and over the same ports.

 Docker has a repository of pre-built images for general use, called [Docker Hub](https://hub.docker.com).
-These are images of things like standard operating systems (e.g., Ubuntu Linux), commonly used resources such as MySql and Redis, and operating systems with programming environments pre-installed and configured, such as NodeJS and Golang.
-Generally you install your programs on one of the OS images, or those with OS-and-programming-environments, and at runtime connect those programs to resources on other containers.
+These are images of things like standard operating systems, such as Ubuntu or Alpine Linux, commonly used resources such as MySql and Redis, and operating systems with programming environments pre-installed and configured, such as NodeJS and Golang.
+Generally you install your programs on one of the OS images, or those with preconfigured programming environments, and at runtime connect those programs to resources on other containers.

 Docker is generally run from a shell, using the command line.
 These are the probably the most commonly run Docker CLI (command-line interface) commands: